lisyce/StardewValleyMods/docs/content_packs.md

 Here, you may define custom allergens outside of the six provided by the base mod.
 It is NOT recommended to edit the base six allergens, which have Ids `"egg"`, `"wheat"`, `"fish"`, `"shellfish"`, `"treenuts"`, and `"dairy"`.

 Custom allergens are defined by a unique Id key, which is customarily in all lowercase and must be unique among ALL allergens in the game, including from other content packs.
-This unique Id may not contain commas.
+This unique Id may not contain commas or underscores.
 Custom allergens also have a `"Name"`, which is their name displayed to the player.

 ### AllergenAssignments